rose16z/rose16z-ai/README.md

 ## 📍 Overview

-RoseAI revolutionizes the creation of AI-driven Twitter agents, simplifying the process for users to generate custom agents based on specific descriptions.
-With features like real-time updates and easy code copying, it's designed for developers and social media managers seeking to enhance online engagement efficiently.
-RoseAI combines robust, scalable web technologies to ensure a seamless, stylistic user experience.
+rose16z revolutionizes the creation of AI-driven Twitter agents, simplifying the process for users to generate custom agents based on specific descriptions.
+With features like real-time updates and easy code copying, it's designed for developers and social media managers seeking to enhance online engagement efficiently. rose16z combines robust, scalable web technologies to ensure a seamless, stylistic user experience.

 ---